 Banned Books 101: Teaching Toddlers, Preschoolers, and Early Elementary Grades about the Right to Read

-Back in the trenches this week reviewing some recent picture books introducing younger readers to the concept of censorship.
-Liberal values and a clever concept will get the project off and running, but good intentions may not be enough to avoid the potholes, such as explaining why it can happen, how it can affect them, and what is at stake.
+Back in the trenches this week to review some recent picture books introducing younger readers to the concept of censorship.
+Liberal values and a clever concept will get the project off and running, but good intentions may not be enough to avoid the potholes, such as explaining why it can happen, what is at stake, and how it might affect them.

-All great topics for a board book modeled on the Baby Lit series.
-“In this colorful celebration of groundbreaking books that have appeared on “banned” book lists, little readers get a glimpse into the books’ important themes,” gurgles the blurb.
-In Baby’s First Book of Banned Books, the little rebel in the making should be engaged with the six- to seven- word themes and illustrations by Laura Korzon. “ I have gifts that are special” sums up Lois Lowry’s chapter book The Giver (1993) versus “My friends can help when I’m sad or scared” for YA novel Stephen Chbosky’s The Perks of Being a Wall Flower (1999).
-Compare with “We’re not so different you and me” for Khaled Hosseini’s novel The Kite Runner (2003); and “I am beautiful” for Toni Morrison’s The Bluest Eye (1970).
-The glossary provides parents with scripts with talking points so that they can deftly avoid in dialogue with their preliterate children the subjects that got the books banned in the first place such as rape, heavy recreational drug use, oppression and ostracization of minorities, trauma, and mental illness.
+All these ideas are great topics. but probably not age appropriate in a board book modeled on the Baby Lit series.
+“In this colorful celebration of groundbreaking books that have appeared on ‘banned’ book lists, little readers get a glimpse into the books’ important themes,” gurgles the blurb.
+In Baby’s First Book of Banned Books, the little rebel-in-the-making is supposed to engaged with the six- to seven- word restatements of the book’s themes illustrationed by Laura Korzon. “ I have gifts that are special” sums up Lois Lowry’s chapter book The Giver (1993) versus “My friends can help when I’m sad or scared” for YA novel Stephen Chbosky’s The Perks of Being a Wall Flower (1999).
+Compare with “We’re not so different you and me” for Khaled Hosseini’s novel The Kite Runner (2003) and “I am beautiful” for Toni Morrison’s The Bluest Eye (1970).
+The glossary provides parents with scripts and talking points so that they can deftly avoid telling their preliterate children all about the subjects that got the books banned in the first place such as rape, heavy recreational drug use, trauma, mental illness, and the oppression of minorities.
+Hopelessly idealistic?
 Tone deaf?
-Cynical?
+Or cynical?

 In 2018, Raj Haldar, aka Philadelphia rapper Lushlife, hit the jackpot as the coauthor of P is for Pterodactyl: The Worst Alphabet Ever, showing why it’s easier to learn to read than spell in English.
 With 26 letters, 45 sounds and over 250 ways to put them together, there are too many choices and too many rules.
 An exasperating subject that lends itself to humor, but is the same true for book banning?

-Haldar and illustrator Julia Patton in This Book is Banned (Naperville, IL: Sourcebooks eXplore, 2023) to fool around with a silly narrator and cook up squirrelly reasons for chopping things out of a book.
-The cover, endpapers, and title page warn the reader to keep it closed.
-The narrator, confronted with the disobedient reader says go ahead, turn the page and see how any subject can be cancelled—giraffes, dinosaurs, avocados and beds without monsters underneath.
-No can have the story of the Big Bad Wolf because somebody–not the reader– was scared and so he was changed into a sweetie pie.
+Haldar and illustrator Julia Patton in This Book is Banned (Naperville, IL: Sourcebooks eXplore, 2023) fool around with a silly narrator and cook up squirrelly reasons for chopping things out of a book.
+The cover, end papers, and title page warn the reader to keep it closed up tight.
+The narrator, when confronted with the prospective disobedient reader, says go ahead, turn the page and see how easy it is to cancel any subject—giraffes, dinosaurs, avocados and beds without monsters underneath.
+For example, no can have the story of the Big Bad Wolf because somebody–not you, dear reader– was scared and so the big hairy beast was changed into a sweetie pie.
 The last page announces that “we banned everything and there’s no ending left to read.”
-The way Haldar and Patton break the fourth wall makes for a couple fun read alouds, but it won’t be much of a resource if you have to explain why book banners are turning up the pressure on the school librarian.
-Giraffes and avocados aren’t likely to be on the school board’s agenda.
+The way Haldar and Patton break the fourth wall makes for a couple of fun read alouds, but it won’t be much of a resource if as the adult who has to explain why book banners are turning up the pressure on the school librarian.
+The presence of giraffes and avocados in children’s books aren’t as likely to be on the school board’s agenda as sex and drugs.

-In The Great Banned-Books Bake Sale, Aya Khalil tries to make a book banning in an elementary school library real for children that age.
+In The Great Banned-Books Bake Sale, Aya Khalil tries to make an attempt to ban books in an elementary school library real for children that age.
 The protagonist is Kanzi, the Egyptian immigrant girl in Khalil’s first book The Arabic Quilt (2020).
-Kanzi and her class go to the library where they are told the diverse books have been removed on the order of the school board over the objection of the school librarian who acquired them for the boys and girls.
-The children don’t understand what could possibly be wrong with the beautiful books they like for showing everyone “people of many identities, backgrounds, and walks of life.”
+Kanzi and her class go to the library where they are told the diverse books have been removed on the order of the school board over the objection of the school librarian who acquired them.
+The children don’t understand what could possibly be wrong with the beautiful books they like because they show “people of many identities, backgrounds, and walks of life.”
 The principal and librarian urge them to fight for their right to read and the children hit on the idea to hold a bake sale of goodies mentioned in banned books within a few days.
-The proceeds will go towards the purchase of replacement copies of books that about families like theirs.
-When the sweets are all sold, the TV cameras arrive in time to film the peaceful demonstration urging the reversal of the ban and Kanzi finding the courage to read aloud her poem “Books are for everyone.
+The proceeds will go towards the purchase of replacement copies of books about families like theirs.
+When the treats have been sold, the TV cameras arrive in time to film the peaceful demonstration urging the reversal of the ban.
+Kanzi finds the courage to read aloud her poem “Books are for everyone.
 Am I not important?
 Am I invisible?”
-The school board backs down a week later and the diverse books are reinstated in their cases.
+The school board backs down a week later and the diverse books are reinstated in the classroom.

-An Arab Muslim American mother, Khalil strongly advocates that black, brown, Asian, Native American, and immigrant (but not LGBTQUIA) children have access to “affirming, inclusive books” in this optimistic story where the characters agree wholeheartedly on what is right (and puff Khalil’s Arabic Quilt in several places).
-Without the opposition being on stage to voice alternative values, the nature of social conflict and resolution has been simplified to the act of standing up for a set of beliefs without having to discuss and negotiate with those with a different viewpoint.
-Khalil and her illustrator Anait Semirdzhyan chose in The Great Banned-Books Bake Sale to light the spark of democratic participation by showing the triumph of authority on the first try, underscoring why a 32-page picture books may not be the best vehicle for the illustration of political processes.
+An Arab Muslim-American mother, Khalil strongly advocates that black, brown, Asian, Native American, and immigrant (but not LGBTQUIA) children have access to “affirming, inclusive books” in this optimistic story where the characters agree wholeheartedly on what is right (and puffs Khalil’s Arabic Quilt in several places).
+Without the opposition coming on stage to voice alternative values, the nature of social conflict and resolution was presented standing up for a set of beliefs without having discussions and negotiations with those holding alternative views.
+Khalil and her illustrator Anait Semirdzhyan chose in The Great Banned-Books Bake Sale to light the spark of democratic participation by showing the children triumphing over authority on the first try.
+Their goal in writing this story was a worthy one, but it underscores why 32-page picture books may not be the best vehicles for explanations of political processes.

 There is nothing sunny or optimistic about the treatment of censorship in Banned Book by Jonah Winter, a noted author of non-fiction picture books.
-Few of the Amazon reviewers disliked the book and gave the impression that they thought it was relevant and important because of the subject.
-Winter’s text is redacted with words, phrases, and sentences blacked out with a reason for obliterating them to protect the reader from dangerous content.
-Almost everyone with a comment about the graphic design seemed to agree that as an explanation of the process of censorship, it was better suited for older children, who still would have difficult questions for an adult.
+Few of the Amazon reviewers disliked the book, saying it was relevant and important because of its subject.
+Winter’s text is redacted : words, phrases, and sentences have been blacked out supposedly to protect the reader from dangerous content.
+Almost everyone with a comment about the graphic design seemed to agree that as an visualization of the process of censorship, it was better suited for older children, who probably still would have difficult questions with an adult.

-The blacking out creates intriguing patterns on the page without interrupting the flow of meaning because no text has actually been excised, as is quite clear on the last two pages.
-In spite of the black lozenges marching across line after line, the message is unequivocal: “claim that they only want to protect children when what they really want is power over everyone, because they don’t believe other people have the right to think for themselves.
+The selective blacking-out of the text creates intriguing patterns on the page without interrupting the flow of meaning because no text was actually been excised, as is quite clear on the last two pages.
+In spite of the black lozenges marching across line after line, the message is unequivocal: “they claim that they only want to protect children when what they really want is power over everyone, because they don’t believe other people have the right to think for themselves.
 What had been a book was not just garbage decomposing, turning into dirt.”
-Would the same exercise driven the same point home more forcefully to young readers if the text had been a familiar fairy tale like “Cinderella” or “Red Riding Hood” and they could puzzle out the missing bits of text and respond to their absence?
+Would the same exercise driven the same point home more forcefully to young readers if the text had been a familiar fairy tale like “Cinderella” or “Red Riding Hood” where they could have puzzled out the missing bits of text and explain how their absence affected them?

-No denying how wonderful it is that Haldar, Khalil, and Winter all acknowledge librarians in their picture books for standing up for children’s right to read in the face of challenges by administrators, parents, and outside organizations, even if a tired old stereotype is perpetuated… From the perspective of a professional with the luxury of buying books capturing the contemporary moment for the future, it is hard to gauge if they can be effective teaching tools with the support of a thoughtful adult or if their presence on the shelves will be more successful in pouring oil on the fire in the struggle for control over curriculum and supporting resources.
+No denying how wonderful it is that Haldar, Khalil, and Winter all elevate librarians for standing up for children’s right to read in the face of challenges by administrators, parents, and outside organizations, even if they perpetuated a tired old visual stereotype… From the perspective of a professional with the luxury of buying books capturing the contemporary moment for future readers to study, it is hard to gauge if they can be effective teaching tools with the support of a thoughtful adult or if their presence on the shelves will be more successful in pouring oil on the fire in the struggle for control over curriculum and supporting resources.

 What do you think about this post?